 Retail prices over the past eighteen months have remained relatively stable.
-A detailed analysis of the tariff plans offered by both operators reveals that on average the prices charged by Vodafone and Go mobile are intrinsically similar and in certain instances identical.
+A detailed analysis of the tariff plans offered by both operators reveals that on average, the prices charged by Vodafone and go mobile are intrinsically similar and, in certain instances, identical.
 Appendix 2 illustrates the packages offered by both operators and the cost of a one minute and three minutes peak call during weekdays.
-For a Go mobile pre-paid customer a one minute peak call would cost 20 cents whilst the same call would range between 22 and 18 cents (average 20 cents) for a Vodafone subscriber, depending to which tariff plan the user is subscribed to.
+For a go mobile pre-paid customer, a one minute peak call would cost 20 cents, whilst the same call would range between 22 and 18 cents (average 20 cents) for a Vodafone subscriber, depending to which tariff plan the user is subscribed to.
 The 'Family & Friends' and 'Ready to go Club' schemes allow customers to make calls to a maximum of three pre-selected numbers at the cost of 12 cents all day long.
-As can be clearly seen the pre-paid tariff plans offered by both operators are nearly identical.
+As can be clearly seen, the pre-paid tariff plans offered by both operators are nearly identical.

-For post-paid customers Vodafone and Go mobile offer a variety of tariff plans based on usage patterns.
+For post-paid customers, Vodafone and go mobile offer a variety of tariff plans based on usage patterns.
 Both operators offer packages designed for heavy, medium and low usage customers.
-For users with heavy usage profile both operators have an identical rate of 10 cents per minute for calls outside the bundle of 'free' minutes.
-The tariff for post-paid customers with a low usage profile varies between 14 cents and 11.5 cents for a Vodafone and Go mobile respectively.
-For users with a medium usage profile the tariff is of 12 cents for a Vodafone subscriber and 10 cents for a Go mobile subscriber.
-For the medium and low usage tariff plans, the prices charged by Go mobile are slightly lower than those charged by Vodafone however overall prices are very similar and revolve around an average of 12 cents a minute.
+For users with a heavy usage profile, both operators have an identical rate of 10 cents per minute for calls outside the bundle of 'free' minutes.
+The tariff for post-paid customers with a low usage profile varies between 14 cents and 11.5 cents for Vodafone and go mobile respectively.
+For users with a medium usage profile, the tariff is of 12 cents for a Vodafone subscriber and 10 cents for a go mobile subscriber.
+For the medium and low usage tariff plans, the prices charged by go mobile are slightly lower than those charged by Vodafone however, overall prices are very similar and revolve around an average of 12 cents a minute.

 The MCA considers that the prices charged for voice calls by both operators are on the high side when compared to other EU countries.
-Appendix 3 provides some graphical illustrations confirming the Authority's content.
+Appendix 3 provides some graphical illustrations confirming the Authority's conclusion.

 Due to high usage of SMS, both mobile operators even introduced specific schemes targeted at SMS users.
 The tariffs of these schemes are almost identical.
-The price for a text message is identical for both Go mobile and Vodafone subscribers, pegged at 2 cent per message.
+The price for a text message is identical for both go mobile and Vodafone subscribers, pegged at 2 cent per message.

-Prices for other value added and data services are also very similar in nature or identical.
+Prices for other value added and data services are also very similar in nature, or identical.
 Both operators have not yet introduced on-net tariffs on a permanent basis in their tariff plans.

-The MCA considers that the similarity, or in certain instance identical price plans, that Vodafone and Go mobile offer is conducive to coordinated outcomes.
+The MCA considers that the similarity, or in certain instances identical price plans, that Vodafone and go mobile offer, is conducive to coordinated outcomes.
 Furthermore, the lack of permanent reductions in prices over the past eighteen months and the current lack of onnet tariffs, are indicative of muted price competition.
-The MCA is of the opinion that Vodafone and Go mobile have a very high incentive not to engage in price competition and maintain the current market structure.
+The MCA is of the opinion that Vodafone and go mobile have a very high incentive not to engage in price competition and maintain the current market structure.

-Q5.
-Do you agree with the above conclusions regarding the assessment of characteristics conducive to tacit coordination?
+3.6 Summary of responses and the MCA's replies regarding the assessment of characteristics conducive to tacit coordination